woossi0/suite/docs/usermanual/source/sysadmin/mac/index.rst

 #.
 Restart Tomcat.

-.. note:: Changing the port on the virtual machine is the same as with :ref:`Ubuntu <sysadmin.ubuntu>`.
+.. note:: To change the port on the Boundless Suite Virtual Machine, connect to the virtual machine with a Terminal, and follow the  :ref:`Ubuntu <sysadmin.ubuntu>` instructions.

 Changing the PostgreSQL port
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: The Boundless PostgreSQL service is only available through the :ref:`virtual machine <install.mac.vm>`.
-Changing the port is the same as with :ref:`Ubuntu <sysadmin.ubuntu>`.
+To change the port on the Boundless Suite Virtual Machine, connect to the virtual machine with a Terminal, and follow the  :ref:`Ubuntu <sysadmin.ubuntu>` instructions.

 GeoServer data directory
 ------------------------

 The **GeoServer data directory** is the location on the file system where GeoServer stores all of its configuration, and (optionally) file-based data.

-By default, this directory is located at :file:`~/Library/Application Support/GeoServer`.
+By default, this directory is located at :file:`~/Library/Application Support/GeoServer` (or :file:`/Library/Application Support/GeoServer`).

 To point GeoServer to an alternate location: